strongh/DIRECT-STEM-climate-workshop/README.md

  4. Type ```conda install -c anaconda netcdf4=1.2.4``` and press enter or return.
 Confirm that you'd like it to make any changes that it offers.
  5. Type ```conda install -c anaconda basemap``` and press enter or return.
 Confirm that you'd like it to make any changes that it offers.
  6. Type ```conda install -c anaconda seaborn``` and press enter or return.
 Confirm that you'd like it to make any changes that it offers.
+ 7. Type ```conda install -c anaconda statsmodels``` and press enter or return.
+Confirm that you'd like it to make any changes that it offers.

 3. **Download the code repository**.
  1. [Download](https://github.com/strongh/DIRECT-STEM-climate-workshop/archive/master.zip) to download a zip file containing this entire repository.